 For the New Testament, the process of the recognition and collection began in the first centuries of the Christian church.
 Very early on, some of the New Testament books were being recognized.
-Paul considered Lukeís writings to be as authoritative as the Old Testament (1 Timothy 5:18; see also Deuteronomy 25:4 and Luke 10:7).
-Peter recognized Paulís writings as Scripture (2 Peter 3:15-16).
+Paul considered Luke’s writings to be as authoritative as the Old Testament (1 Timothy 5:18; see also Deuteronomy 25:4 and Luke 10:7).
+Peter recognized Paul’s writings as Scripture (2 Peter 3:15-16).
 Some of the books of the New Testament were being circulated among the churches (Colossians 4:16; 1 Thessalonians 5:27).
 Clement of Rome mentioned at least eight New Testament books (A.D.
 95).
+Polycarp, a disciple of John the apostle, acknowledged 15 books (A.D.
+108).
 Ignatius of Antioch acknowledged about seven books (A.D.
 115).
-Polycarp, a disciple of John the apostle, acknowledged 15 books (A.D.
-108).
 Later, Irenaeus mentioned 21 books (A.D.
 185).
 Hippolytus recognized 22 books (A.D.
 170-235).
 The New Testament books receiving the most controversy were Hebrews, James, 2 Peter, 2 John, and 3 John.

-The first ďcanonĒ was the Muratorian Canon, which was compiled in A.D.
-170. The Muratorian Canon included all of the New Testament books except Hebrews, James, and 3 John.
-In A.D.
-363, the Council of Laodicea stated that only the Old Testament (along with the Apocrypha) and the 27 books of the New Testament were to be read in the churches.
-The Council of Hippo (A.D.
-393) and the Council of Carthage (A.D.
-397) also affirmed the same 27 books as authoritative.
+The first “canon” was the Muratorian Canon, which was compiled in AD 170.
+The Muratorian Canon included all of the New Testament books except Hebrews, James, 1 and 2 Peter, and 3 John.
+In AD 363, the Council of Laodicea stated that only the Old Testament (along with one book of the Apocrypha) and 26 books of the New Testament (everything but Revelation) were canonical and to be read in the churches.
+The Council of Hippo (AD 393) and the Council of Carthage (AD 397) also affirmed the same 27 books as authoritative.